 |Electronics||1 Vol + 1 Tone 3-way Toggle Switch | 1 Piezo Volume + Tone and 1 Mini Toggle|

-I remember when this was bought by a customer I was really happy because you’d rarely have a chance to see these type of guitars.
-The first one that arrived in our store was perfect, but we detected a crack when I looked into the F-holes.
+I remember when this was bought by a customer I was really happy because you’d rarely have a chance to see these types of guitars.
+The first one that arrived in our store was perfect, but I detected a crack when I looked into the F-holes.

-For the electric part, I really loved Duncan pickups on it as the JB model is my favourite pickup ever on the bridge.
+For the electric part, I really loved the Duncan pickups on it as the JB model is my favourite pickup ever on the bridge.
 You’ll be able to get loads of gain out of this pickup.
-Plus it is still very powerful when split so you’ll have great single coil sounds on a single instrument like this.
+Plus it is still very powerful when split so you’ll have great single-coil sounds on a single instrument like this.

 When combined with Fishman Power Bridge piezo system, I think you’ll have so many options to choose from.
 If you are ever planning to play on stage, you can easily double your guitar signal with an A/B Box and have your piezo sound on a let’s say PA system and your normal guitar signal on a guitar amp.
-By using your volume, tone pots and switches, you can have loads of option at your disposal and you’ll be able to surprise your audience!
+By using your volume, tone pots and switches, you can have loads of options at your disposal and you’ll be able to surprise your audience!

 If I were to buy an electric guitar with a built-in piezo pickup, I would definitely consider Cort M-Custom.
-It’s not an entry-level guitar nor it is a low-quality instrument despite the fact that Cort brand is considered to be an entry-level guitar maker.
+It’s not an entry-level guitar nor it is a low-quality instrument despite the fact that the Cort brand is considered to be an entry-level guitar maker.